bictorv/chaosnet-bridge/doc/CONFIGURATION.md

 - `link` *LINKTYPE*

-  Sets the link type of the route.
+  Sets the link type of the route (see below).
 This is useful when the bridge of the route might not always be connected/available.
-  If unspecified, the link type is taken from the currently available link to the bridge, or is left as "no link", making it useless.
+  If unspecified, the link type is taken from the currently available link to the bridge (e.g. when used in a `route` definition), or is left as "no link" (making it useless).

 ### LINKTYPE: